s1sun/Coding_Challenge/README.md

 For detailed information about how to add **tags** into class **Substance**, please refer to the "PyPlate_answer_b.ipynb" file.

 ### 2. Parsing Chromatography Instrument Date
 This document outlines the steps to parse three folders containing artificially generated and encoded chromatography data.
 Each folder represents a different challenge.
+The focus here is on the "Pear Challenge": time vs. intensity data, the "Scale Challenge": time vs. wavelength vs. absorbance data, and the "Sixtysix Challenge": time vs. mass vs. intensity data.

 #### (a) Pear Challenge (easy): time vs. intensity data
 **Solution for Requirement (a)**

-(i) Examine the Raw Data
+**(i) Examine the Raw Data**

 To begin, I used the command `format-hex pear | more` from Windows PowerShell to inspect the binary data.
-I found some parton listed below
+I discovered the following:
 1. The binary data is divided into three sections: header, body and footer.
 2. Each value occupies 4 bytes
 3. The header consists of 320 bytes with the "H   " repeating throughout.
-4. The body contains 10000 pairs of values, with each pair occupying 2 X 4 bytes.
+4. The body contains 10,000 pairs of values, with each pair occupying 2 X 4 bytes.
 5. The footer consists of 480 bytes with the "H   " repeating throughout.

 The detailed information for the raw data listed in the table below: